MuzA277/sequencetools-R-package/README.md

 ```

 ## Status and Contribution
-This package is currently under early stage development and suited to my needs.
+This package is currently under early stage development.

 ⭐ Contribution is highly welcome! ⭐